 RESULTS AND DISCUSSION

-Soil Particle Size Distributions Across Slope Gradients
+Soil Particle Size Distributions across Slope Gradients

 The result of particle size distributions (PSD) of all the compound farms sampled at the University of Nigeria, Nsukka Campus is given in Table 2.
 The particle size distribution results revealed that the trend across the slopes is sand>clay>silt.
 The sand, silt, and clay particles for both slopes ranged from 818.00 – 902.00 g kg-1; 40.00 – 72.00 g kg-1, and 62.00 – 110.00 g kg-1 respectively, and they were all significantly (p≤0.05) different across CFUS and CFLS.
 The sand fraction was significantly greater on the lower slope than on the upper slope (p≤0.05).
 The high sand values can be attributed to the quartz-rich parent material, and low silt values to high rainfall, which promote the washing away and leaching of silt-sized and clay-sized fractions (Mbagwu, 1995).
 Ritter (2006) opined that soil developed on sandstone parent material is prone to leaching due to its coarse texture.